mjhea0/thinkful-angular/readme.md

 4. Directives: Encapsulates templates and code for easy reuse.
 5. Testability: AngularJS was designed in a way your web app can be fully testable.

-## Project Setup
+## Basic Project

-Let's start with the very basics, starting with a basic HTML5 project boilerplate:
+Let's start with the very basics, starting with a bare HTML5 project boilerplate:

 ```html
 <!DOCTYPE html>